dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 from 0 to 1.
 Note that if the probability data contains values from 0 to 100, MET automatically divides by 100 to rescale to the 0 to 1 range.

-**Q. What is an example of using Grid-Stat with Regridding and Masking Turned On?**
+**Q. What is an example of using Grid-Stat with regridding and masking turned on?**

 A.
 Run Grid-Stat using the following commands and the attached config file